jundalisay/pantryhub/content/en/contact/_index.md

 - inputs from academics, policymakers, institutions
 - translations from people who can speak a language other than English
+- donors who want to donate in cash or kind to seed the points system
 - interested people who want to try our prototypes and spread the word

 Leave us a message or a comment or send an email: